KumareshBabuNS/bosh-lite-install/README.md

 Note: Please create this directory before running the script.

 Enter the password when prompted.

+** NOTE: After CF install completes, you will be prompted to install diego, please enter Y/N to complete diego release **

 Logs are located in the same directory -> setup.log